 It’s a lot of work, but it’s worth it

 You can think of employees in a similar fashion as the standard SaaS subscription calculation: what’s the Cost of Acquiring an Employee (CAE)?
 That’s both the cost of the job search and the cost of their salary every year.
 What should the Life Time Value (LTV) of that employee at your company be?
 It better be a lot higher than your CAE.
-When you look at LTV / CAE, you can see where reducing churn—employees quitting or being let go—makes a huge difference to the LTV.
-If your average employee stays 3 years instead of 2, how much better does that make your company run?
-It’s pretty easy to break this down
+When you look at LTV / CAE, you can see where reducing churn — employees quitting or being let go — makes a huge difference to the LTV.
+If your average employee stays three years instead of two, how much better does that make your company run?
+It’s pretty easy to break this down.

-The first listing for a role is a 2-year hire.
+The first listing for a role is a two-year hire.
 The second listing is a longer time frame.
-Even assuming that employees don’t generate more value per month over time—which is a pretty bad assumption—you can see that the longer someone works for you productively and happily, the more value you get out of all of the effort you put into hiring them.
+Even assuming that employees don’t generate more value per month over time — which is a pretty bad assumption — you can see that the longer someone works for you productively and happily, the more value you get out of all of the effort you put into hiring them.

 So there’s our entire hiring millennials process from start to finish.
-The tool you use—Breezy in our case—is a key enabler to providing structure to your hiring.
+The tool you use — Breezy in our case — is a key enabler to providing structure to your hiring.
 That’s just the structure, though.
-Convincing someone that you’re the best job of the ones they could take, setting them up for success, and keeping them engaged and productive over the long haul—that’s all up to you.
+Convincing someone that you’re the best job they could take, setting them up for success, and keeping them engaged and productive over the long haul — that’s all up to you.

 Good luck!
 Any questions or thoughts on hiring millennials?
-Let us know @unitoio on Twitter and we’re happy to chat!
+Let us know @unitoio on Twitter or in the comments.
+We’re happy to chat!